fridgloo/Fridgify/README.md

 1. Run on simulator
 2. web browser
-3. install 'expo' from the App Store & scan the QR code. _(Recommended)_
+3. install 'expo client' from the App Store & scan the QR code. _(Recommended)_

 ---